 Having data silos across your organisation is bad for business.
 With the help of Microsoft SharePoint, you can start breaking down these silos, making your systems more unified and user-friendly at the same time.

-Using SharePoint with Flow can break down these silos even further, by creating data flows so that relevant information can inform other systems automatically.
+Using SharePoint with Power Automate can break down these silos even further, by creating data flows so that relevant information can inform other systems automatically.

-If you would like assistance in setting up SharePoint and Flow within your business, then make sure to reach out to us at A1 Technologies.
-We can assist in building your SharePoint portal, integrating all your current systems, as well as letting you know the benefits or updated O365 products that work well with SharePoint.
+If you would like assistance in setting up SharePoint and Power Automate within your business, then make sure to reach out to us at A1 Technologies.
+We can assist in building your SharePoint portal, integrating all your current systems, as well as letting you know the benefits of updated Microsoft 365 products that work well with SharePoint.
 It’s time to update your systems to save resources in the workplace!

 Subscribe to our newsletter